dgutov/robe/README.md

-# Zossima
+# Beet

-Jump to definition in Emacs, driven by a live Ruby subprocess.

 This builds on `inf-ruby` to handle Ruby subprocesses from Emacs.

-Once you've loaded your inf-ruby process with the code for your project and its dependencies Ruby keeps track of where each method is defined.
+Once you've loaded your inf-ruby process with the code for your project and its dependencies, Ruby keeps track of where each method is defined.

 You can jump to or read the documentation for the method, module (jump only), `super` or constructor definition at point.